tundraimg.jpg

 What about Sightseeing within Denali National Park?

-Denali National Park and Preserve is famous for North America's highest mountain peak - 20,320-foot tall Mount McKinley, spectacular landscapes, rugged mountain peaks and abundant wildlife.
+Denali National Park and Preserve is famous for North America's highest mountain peak - 20,320-foot tall Mount Denali (formerly Mt.
+McKinley), spectacular landscapes, rugged mountain peaks and abundant wildlife.
 More than 6 million acres encompass a complete sub-arctic eco-system.

 Q: